 - 1 bay leaf

 - 2 oz plain (all-purpose) flour

 - 2 tbsp canned sweetcorn

 - Sea salt and freshly ground black pepper

 - Cut your whiting fillet in half so that it will fit more easily in the pot.

 - Lay it in the pot with the bay leaf, season with salt and pour in the milk.
-Cook over a high heat until the edges of the milk just begin to show a simmer.
+Cook over high heat until the edges of the milk just begin to show a simmer.

-- Reduce the heat to minimum and cook for eight minutes.
+- Reduce the heat to a minimum and cook for eight minutes.
 Be very careful of the milk reaching a boil and suddenly rising to overflow the pot.
 Turn the heat off and remove the whiting with a slotted spoon to a plate, discarding the bay leaf.
 Cover and allow to cool.

 - Melt 2oz only of the butter in a clean saucepan.
 Add the flour.
-Stir with a wooden spoon and cook for three or four minutes on a very gentle heat.
+Stir with a wooden spoon and cook for three or four minutes on very gentle heat.

 - Add 8 to 10 fl oz of the milk in stages to form a thick, smooth béchamel sauce.
 Remove from the heat, cover and allow to cool.